tractorcow/silverstripe-securetest/README.md

 silverstripe-securetest
 =======================

-Ensures that non-live websites are only accessible with a valid user login
+Ensures that test websites are only accessible with a valid user login